Introduction

 Have you ever found yourself thinking: “When I graduate, I’ll be happy.
 When I get married, then I’ll be happy”?
-As I am an imperfect human as you are, I was there too.
+As I am an imperfect human being as you are, I was there too.
 Like many other people, I used to feel more anxious, constantly looking ahead, hoping for a lighter days and in turn disregarding the present moment.
 Prince Ea calls this the “And-then-people”.
 But why do we think this way?
 We simply didn’t learn to be happy in the now.
 Stress at work or school, personal issues and fear of the future keep us in a daily rut.
 We drag ourselves through the week days while constantly waiting for the weekend.
 We take things or people for granted and do not appreciate what we already have.
 This might even come so far that we begin to develop burnout, anxiety or depression.
 But this doesn’t have to be our final destination.
 “What about the now?” is what the band Northlane asked themselves with the song “Quantum Flux” I would like to share with you today:

 Can’t you see the joy of life is right before your eyes